nix-community/terraform-nixos/README.md

 ## What is a Terraform Module?

-A Terraform Module refers to a self-contained packages of Terraform configurations that are managed as a group.
+A Terraform Module refers to a self-contained package of Terraform configurations that are managed as a group.
 This repo contains a collection of Terraform Modules which can be composed together to create useful infrastructure patterns.